Anfunggwra1/Tokenization/README.md

 =============
 ### Description:
 Bodo Tokenizer is a free tokenizing tool for bodo language which takes input as a stream of characters, breaks it up into individual tokens (usually individual words), and outputs a stream of tokens.
 In this repository the tokenization process is implemented in a file named as "bod.csv" and output tokenized file is created as "tok.txt".
 Here the input can be a single bodo setence or a file with a list of bodo sentence.
-I have used the a csv file.
+I have used the second option using a csv file.
 ### Installation:
 From source
 ```bash